 Did you know that 50% of people that start a new fitness program quit within the first three weeks?

 Here are my top tips for creating healthy habits and achieving your fitness goals:

-I totally understand there are moments in life where you just don’t want to do anything, let alone get up and workout.
-While it’s okay to have a rest day and to recognise there are some signs you shouldn’t exercise that day, try not to make a habit out of not working out “because you don’t feel it”.
-The best thing about exercise is that it releases feel good endorphins, so that you almost always feel better after it.
+I totally understand there are some moments in life where you just don’t want to do anything, let alone get up and workout.
+While it’s okay to have a rest day and to recognise there are some signs you shouldn’t exercise that day, try not to skip your workouts because you ‘don’t feel like it’.
+One great thing about exercise is it can release feel-good endorphins, so you almost always feel better after it.

-If you are feeling a bit down or angry, you may be surprised as to how therapeutic a workout can be.
-Another thing about “just doing it” is that this can help the habit stick, so exercising will eventually become second nature to you and this can help to develop a habit.
+If you’re feeling a bit down or angry, you may be surprised as to how therapeutic a workout can be.
+By doing your workouts even on days you don’t feel like it, exercising can become second-nature to you and this can help to develop a habit.

-For example, if exercise isn’t a regular part of your week then start small by going for a walk once or twice a week.
-Once you establish this as part of your routine, try adding in a resistance session and so on.
-Don’t try to rush in and do everything at once because it may prove to difficult to maintain at the beginning!
+For example, if exercise isn’t a regular part of your week, then try starting small by going for a walk once or twice a week.
+Once you establish this as part of your routine, try adding in a resistance session once a week.
+Don’t try to rush in and do everything at once, it may become difficult to maintain this in the beginning.

-Following on from the point above, I’m sure that we’ve all heard the saying “Rome wasn’t built in a day”.
-The same thing applies when you’re trying to establish healthy lifestyle habits!
-Sometimes bad habits can take time to rewrite, so it is important that you are kind to yourself during the process.
-If you have an off week, then that is okay!
-Rather than focussing on what you did “wrong”, focus on what you can do better next week.
+I’m sure we’ve all heard the saying ‘Rome wasn’t built in a day.’
+The same thing applies to establishing healthy lifestyle habits!
+It can take time to break bad habits, so be kind to yourself as you try to adjust.
+If you have a bad week, that’s okay!
+Don’t focus on what you did ‘wrong’ — just focus on how you can improve next week.

-This also highlights the importance of setting goals that are realistic for you.
-If you place too much pressure on yourself, then it can leave you feeling bad about yourself and your efforts if you fall short.
-The trick is to not to aim for perfection, but instead to aim for balance.
+This highlights the importance of setting realistic goals.
+Placing too much pressure on yourself can leave you feeling defeated, particularly if your efforts fall short.
+The trick is to aim for balance, not for perfection.
+You can do this!